-- 7.1 At Greenholm School, RSE is carefully planned and delivered primarily through our Personal Development curriculum.
-Personal Development lessons are given a high priority and are timetabled every week for all Key Stages.
+- 7.1 At our school RSE is carefully planned and delivered primarily through our PSHE and Citizenship curriculum.
+PSHE/Citizenship lessons are given a high priority and are timetabled every week for all Key Stages.
 Some aspects of RSE feature across several topics, yet discrete RSE topics are also planned and delivered, giving full consideration to the timing of this as related to the age and emotional maturity of our pupils.
-Additional teaching may also take place within assemblies, Science lessons, ASDAN, Home Skills and other areas of the curriculum, but these will be part of our carefully planned approach to RSE and not simply an 'add-on'.
-Please see Appendix 3 of this policy for an overview of RSE within our curriculum. - 7.2 Through effective organisation and delivery of RSE (through our Personal Development Curriculum), we ensure that: - RSE is delivered in a non-judgemental, age-appropriate, factual and inclusive way that allows pupils to ask questions in a safe environment.
+Additional teaching may also take place within assemblies, Science lessons, RE lessons and other areas of the curriculum, but these will be part of our carefully planned approach to RSE and not simply an 'add-on'.
+Please see Appendix 3 of this policy for an overview of RSE within our curriculum. - 7.2 Through effective organisation and delivery of RSE, we ensure that: - RSE is delivered in a non-judgemental, age-appropriate, factual and inclusive way that allows pupils to ask questions in a safe environment.
 Approaches such as distancing techniques and use of classroom question boxes (encouraging pupils to use their names) will allow pupils to raise issues or ask questions which they may find embarrassing. - Teachers ensure that pupils' views are listened to and will encourage them to ask questions and engage in discussion.
 Ground rules are developed and shared with pupils as part of best practice.
 Ground rules help to ensure discussions and personal questions/comments are managed appropriately and sensitively, along with those questions which are more challenging. - Core knowledge is sectioned into units of a manageable size. - Taught content provides opportunities to revisit previous content and allows clear progression.
-Topics and lessons are carefully sequenced, within a planned scheme of work, and where relevant are linked to other areas of the curriculum. - Teaching includes sufficient and well-chosen opportunities and contexts for pupils to embed new knowledge so that it can be used confidently in real-life situations.
+Topics and lessons are carefully sequenced, within a planned scheme of work, and where relevant are linked to other areas of the curriculum. - Teaching includes sufficient and well-chosen opportunities and contexts for pupils to embed new knowledge so that it can be used confidently in real-life situations. - The curriculum proactively addresses issues in a timely way in line with current evidence on pupils' development as well as their age. - Groupings are carefully considered by teachers and senior leaders (including the Designated Safeguarding Lead as appropriate) some classes may be taught in gender-specific groups, on a one to one basis or within a whole class setting dependent on the nature of the topic being delivered at the time, the cultural, religious or personal background of pupils, their age and SEND. - All resources are selected carefully and are suitable for the needs of the pupils being taught - inappropriate/illegal images, videos and other materials are not be used in any circumstances and all related school policies will be are followed. - Care is taken to ensure that there is no stigmatisation of any pupil based on their home circumstances and needs, to reflect sensitively that some children may have a different structure of support around them; e.g. children in care or young carers. - There is an awareness that some pupils are more susceptible to exploitation, bullying and other issues due to the nature of their SEND and appropriate actions will be taken to mitigate this.

-Document Number: GHS V01-1123 Issue Date: September 2023 Version Number: 01 Status: FINAL Next Review Date: September 2024 Page 5 Linked to Policy Number: OPSP21 V01
+Document Number: HWS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: June 2025 Page 5 Linked to Policy Number: OPSP21 V01